 Though I did not find any independent studies supporting personal air purifiers as effective means of cleaning your air, I did find a lot of anecdotal evidence.
 So much to the point, I am left convinced that these devices are helping a lot of people.
 My final say from my findings is that all air purifiers have their shortcomings and do not on their own entirely protect you from pollutants.

 For me, the purpose of a personal air purifier is to reduce inhalation of bad air and minimize the effects as much as possible.
-The aim should be to get the best possible device you can find and afford while at the same making sure you take other hygiene measures to prevent catching communicable diseases transmitted through germ-filled surfaces.
+The aim should be to get the best possible device you can find and afford while at the same time making sure you take other hygiene measures to prevent catching communicable diseases transmitted through germ-filled surfaces and air.

 1. Filtered Personal Air Purifiers

-Filtered personal air purifiers come in many forms and you will them across all the types of air purifiers.
-Most personal air purifiers have either a HEPA (High-Efficiency Particulate Air) filter or an activated carbon filter.
+Filtered personal air purifiers come in many forms and you will find them across all the types of air purifiers (personal and general).
+Most personal air purifiers have either a HEPA (High-Efficiency Particulate Air) filter or an activated carbon filter or combination of the two.
 HEPA air purifiers work by trapping airborne particles through the exclusion of given particle sizes.

 They rid the air of small and large solid particulate matter such as pollen, mold, dust, and bacteria.
 On the other hand, activated carbon filters work by absorption.
 They absorb volatile organic compounds, ozone and a number of gases on a molecular basis and unlike HEPA filters are able to effectively remove odors while they fail to trap large particles.